Jessicahust/tair/README.md

-Tair is a distributed key-value storage system originally developed at Taobao.com.
+Tair is a distributed key-value storage system originally developed at www.taobao.com.
+Maybe the best choice to serve as cache or persistent-kv service in credible enviroment as tair provide no security related feature.

 * features:

  - simple client configuration thanks to lightweight config server
- - items are versioned to avoid data inconsistencies due to concurrent update
- - supprt for atomic counter
+ - support for atomic counter
- - support for pluggable storage engine
  - data is automatically partitioned and replicated over whole cluster
  - server failure is handled transparently
+ - realtime data sync between clusters which may deploy in different areas
+ - excellent support multi-appliction scenario
+ - flow control base on qps/bandwidth

 * get and deploy tair